The best tactical shooter on Android and iOS? We explore the options in 2023.

 So, if you are looking for the best tactical shooter on mobile, you have landed just where you need to be as we break down the best the genre has to offer.

-Tactical shooters that have the tight gunplay and considered movement of CS:GO are relatively new, with previous team-based FPS games being a bit more run-and-gun like Call of Duty.
+Tactical shooters with the tight gunplay and considered movement of CS:GO are relatively new, with previous team-based FPS games being a bit more run-and-gun like Call of Duty.

-But in the past several months, a number of games have been released that bring the experience seen in CS:GO, and let's be honest, Valorant, and brought it to mobile.
-Some are only in their very earliest closed beta tests, but, having said that, 2022 is still shaping up to be the year of the mobile tactical shooter.
+But in the past several months, a number of games have been released that bring the experience seen in CS:GO and Valorant and brought it to mobile.
+Some are only in their testing phases, but having said that, 2023 still looks like the year that tactical shooters make themselves at home on mobile platforms.

 That CS:GO is gunplay has been recreated almost 1:1, though the use of a minor aim assist takes off some of the gloss, while Hyper Front's mashing up of Valorant's agents has its own weird charm.